forward/capify-cloud/readme.md

 Capify Cloud
 ====================================================

-capify-cloud is used to generate capistrano namespaces using ec2 tags and a hack with Brightbox groups (in development).
+capify-cloud is used to generate capistrano namespaces using ec2 tags and a hack with Brightbox server-groups to emulate tags.
+Tags are simulated on Brightbox using a server_group containing a ":" (e.g. Roles:web)

-eg: If you have three servers on amazon's ec2.
+eg: If you have 2 servers on amazon's ec2 and a DB server at Brightbox

     server-1 Tag: Roles => "web", Options => "cron,resque, db"
-    server-2 Tag: Roles => "db"
+    server-2 Server-Group: Roles:db
     server-3 Tag: Roles => "web,db, app"

 Installing